claudiamohh/lightning-tablenet/README.md

 # Model Results

-Each model is trained 3 times for accuracy.
+Each model with different paramenters is trained 3 times.
 Following are the results of the different models:

 | Model | No. of epochs | Validation Loss | Binary mean IOU for table | Binary mean IOU for column |
 |-------|---------------|-----------------|---------------------------|----------------------------|